shabtronic/ReaperJSLib/README.md

 Handy lib for reaper JS plugins - UI and General DSP code

-Hold ctrl and right mouse click to toggle UI grid!
+Hold ctrl and Left mouse click to toggle UI grid!

 Example how to use this lib is here: